ThibArg/Wakanda-Utils/README.md

 _License: MIT, "Do whatever You Want With the Source Code"_

-_Last update: 2012-06-26_
+_Last update: 2012-07-15_

 A set of utilities to handle [Wakanda](http://www.wakanda.org) widgets.
 This code adds features to the to the WAF ([Wakanda Application Framework](http://doc.wakanda.org/Wakanda-Studio/help/Title/en/page2145.html)), client side.

 # Usage

-Drop the file in the "scripts" folder of your "WebFolder", and include it via the GUI Designer, so it is loaded using WAF loader.
+Drop the file you need in the "scripts" folder of your "WebFolder", and include it via the GUI Designer, so it is loaded using WAF loader.
 We recommand to load it firts (reorganize the file inclusion if needed).)

-# List of routines
+# wafUtils.js

 OPT means the parameter is optionnal